 Memberships are non-transferable between skaters and/or sessions.
 Requests for credits will be considered due to specific circumstances, and must be made in writing to the Board of Directors.

 All registrations are done online.
-There is also a computer in the office that can be used for registration, should assistance be needed.
 All registrations must be done by the parent or adult skater (over 18 years of age).

 MFSC reserves the right to cancel sessions/classes, limit the number of skaters per session/class and to change the session/class levels when necessary.

 Please note that credits are given at the discretion of the Club and will not be given for days that are cancelled due to weather or circumstances beyond the Club’s control.